hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### Includes

 Header files should be included in the following format in **alphabetical order**.
-Please note I used a line space between each section for *readability*.
+Please note a line space was used between each section for *readability*.
 The includes should be listed without any spaces or comments in your code.
 ```cpp
 /*